Jhc999/Closed-Loop-ROI/README.md

 ## Figure 7

-`Fig7_Server.py`
-`Fig7_Client.py`
+* Enter the SSID, password, and IP address of the Jetson or external PC to `Fig7_Server.py`.
+* Run `Fig7_Server.py` first, then run `Fig7_Client.py` either by flashing directly to the OpenMV or by connecting the OpenMV to the IDE.

 ## Figure 8

-`Fig8_MobileNet.py`
-`Fig8_MTCNN.py`
-`Fig8_YOLOV4.py`
+* The model weights are available at: LINK.
+* For face detection with MobileNet, run `Fig8_MobileNet.py` on the Jetson.
+Download the weights file and place into: 'Directory'.
+* For face detection with MTCNN, run `Fig8_MTCNN.py` on the Jetson.
+Download the weights file and place into: 'Directory'.
+For face detection with MobileNet, run `Fig8_YoloV4.py` on the Jetson.
+Download the weights file and place into: 'Directory'.

 ## Figure 9

-Record videos using the demo code, save videos, process videos with Must adjust RGB limits based on lighting and blob color `Fig9_Processing.py` (ColorTrack.py)
+* Record videos using the demo code, replacing the face detector with a color blob detector.
+* Process the videos using `Fig9_Processing.py`.

 ## Plotting Figures

-The `FigurePlot.ipynb` notebook contains the raw data used to plot all figures in the paper.
-The data outputs of the previous scripts have been cleaned up into the appropriate format for the notebook.
+* The `FigurePlot.ipynb` notebook contains the raw data used to plot all figures in the paper.
+* The data outputs of the previous scripts have been cleaned up into the appropriate format for the notebook.

 ## Helper Scripts